-- Supplements: Calming nutritional supplements, like Composure or Zentrol, also have high rates of success, according to vets and pet parents.
+- Supplements: Calming nutritional supplements, like Composure also have high rates of success, according to vets and pet parents.

 - Specialized Diets: Royal Canin Comfort Care dog food provides complete and balanced nutrition and is specially formulated to help dogs with anxiety.

 3 Care and Keeping Tips

 Did you know you can train your dog to be less anxious?
 It’s true!
 Try these tactics: